V4Fire/Client/src/friends/vdom/README.md

 # friends/vdom

-This module provides a class to low-level working with a component VDOM tree.
+This module provides a class for low-level working with a component VDOM tree.

 ## How to include this module to your component?